-Since international law did not prevent the outbreak of World War I, it is often assumed to have been of marginal importance.145 This assumption overlooks two important aspects.
+Since international law did not prevent the outbreak of World War I, it is often assumed to have been of marginal importance.
+This assumption overlooks two important aspects.
 First, the period before World War I witnessed important progress in the codification of international law.
-While international humanitarian law was of particular prominence in this regard,146 the institutionalization of the peaceful settlement of disputes also took great strides.
-The Permanent Court of Arbitration was established in 1899;147 efforts to
+While international humanitarian law was of particular prominence in this regard, the institutionalization of the peaceful settlement of disputes also took great strides.
+The Permanent Court of Arbitration was established in 1899; the international transfer of the peaceful settlement of disputes also took great strides.